Campagnolo Retrospective ca. 1950 - 1990

 re-worked Super Record components.

-Above: the Super Record was succeeded by the C Record group,
+Above: Super Record was succeeded by the C Record group,

 featuring 6-speed indexing and a more rounded design.